 Start Date - The date the employee's contract began with you.
 Must be formatted as DD/MM/YYYY.

 Birth Date - The employee's birth date.
-Format must be DD/MM/YYYY.
+The format must be DD/MM/YYYY.
 This field is not currently mandatory.

 Tax Code - The employee's Tax Code.
 Must be a valid IRD tax code from the following list: CAE, EDW, M, ME, M SL, ME SL, ND, NSW, S, SB, SH, ST, S SL, SB SL, SH SL, ST SL, STC